πŸ“– The Box Model

 }

-If the box-sizing property is not used, then the height and width properties will apply to the content box - that is any margins, padding and borders will be outside of the specified dimensions.
-In the example above, that would mean that aside would take up 300 pixels for the width of the content plus 50 pixels of padding (left and right 25 each) plus 4 pixels of border (2px each left and right) and 50 pixels of margin (25px each left and right) for a total of 404px.
+In this example, the aside would take up 300 pixels for the content width plus 50 pixels of padding (25px left and right), plus 4 pixels of border (2px each side), plus 50 pixels of margin (25px each side), for a total of 404px.

 Margin 25px